islos-efe-eme/documentation/docs/casino-heist/README.md

 ## Silent and Sneaky

-This approach is based on a silent approach, this means, your team should not kill every guard and you should use you must be clever on how to do it.
+This approach is based on a silent approach, this means, your team should not kill every guard and you should be clever on how to do it.

 ### Setup missions